Your rights and how to exercise them

 • records of intention in relation to negotiations, exam scripts, and legal advice

-If you are unhappy with our response please contact us by email at dpfoi@leeds.gov.uk.
+If you are unhappy with the response to your request, please contact us by:

 You can also get advice about your request from the Information Commissioner's Office.
-If they think we haven't dealt with it properly, they will tell us and help you get the information.
+If they think we haven't dealt with it properly, they will ask us to review our response to you.